chen42/slides/antiviral.md

 	* the epitope Bebtelovimab binds to is less frequently mutated.
 * ADME
 	* i.v. injection
-	* likel degraded via catabolic process into small peptides and amino acids.
+	* likely degraded via catabolic process into small peptides and amino acids.
 	* no toxicity was found when 10 times of authorized dose was tested.

 ---